CJanecka/Projects_and_CTFs/Defensive Security/README.md

 By comparing the data found, in Figures 9 and 29, we addressed the following inquiries raised by VSI:

-  + Did we detect a suspicious volume of failed Windows activity?
+  + Did you detect a suspicious volume of failed Windows activity?
     - Yes, there was a suspicious volume of failed activity detected.

-  + If so, what was the count of events in the hour(s) it occurred?
+  + What was the count of events in the hour(s) it occurred?
     - During a single hour, there were seventy (70) events logged.

   + When did it occur?
     - This occurred from 8:00 AM to 9:00 AM, Wednesday, March 25th, 2020.

-  + Would our alert be triggered for this activity?
+  + Would your alert be triggered for this activity?
     - Yes; the alert would be triggered as the threshold, we set, is at twenty (20) failed events. *(See Figure 11)*

-  + After reviewing, would we change our threshold from what was previously selected?
+  + After reviewing, would you change the threshold from what was previously selected?
     - No; changing the threshold is unnecessary in this instance, as our alert should trigger without issue.

 ### Alert Analysis for Successful Logins